yegor256/blog/_posts/2019/mar/2019-03-12-data-and-maintainability.md

 ```

 Now the variable `i` is visible not only inside the function `print()` but
-in <del>many</del> all other places of the application we develop.
+in ~~many~~ all other places of the application we develop.
 The scope
 of visibility of `i` is the size of the entire code base.
 Needless to say that
 makes the code of function `print()` [very unreadable]({% pst 2018/jul/2018-07-03-global-variables %}).
 I simply can't know what value to expect in `i` when the execution of `print()` starts---I